Top 10 Managed Security Service Providers (MSSPs) in the UK: 2026 Selection Guide

 Technology and tooling

-- How will these tools integrate with our environment?
+- How will your tools integrate with our environment?
+This matters across endpoints, cloud platforms, identity systems, email and network controls.

 Detection and response

-- Do you have human experts monitoring and analysing activity 24/7?
-Purely automated providers are unlikely to be the right fit for most organisations.
+- Do human analysts monitor and investigate activity?
+Purely automated services are unlikely to provide the depth most organisations need.

-- How will you support our internal team?
+- How will you support our internal IT team?
+This clarifies responsibilities and avoids confusion during incidents or remediation work.

 Red Flags to Watch For